 - But it's legal to have a knife in public if you need it for your work (e.g. if you're a chef or a carpenter); if you have it for religious reasons; or if it's a penknife less than three inches long, which you have no intention of using to hurt anyone.

-- You need a licence to own a gun ? there are strict restrictions on getting one.
+- You need a licence to own a gun and there are strict restrictions on getting one.

-- And you have to get two people to tell the police you're responsible enough to own a gun.
+- You have to get two people to tell the police you're responsible enough to own a gun.

 - If you're aged 14 - 17 you can use an airgun (as opposed to a gun that uses bullets) at a gun club or on private property if you have permission.